Musculoskeletal Physiotherapy – a holistic approach requires a broad range of skills

 Assessments and Measures of Improvement

-There are clearly lots of things to consider on your road to recovery and there are lots of potential things to measure which help inform us and you as to how you are progressing.
-These assessments will range from self reported questionnaires, to measures of range of motion, or muscles strength, or function, or agility and dexterity.
-Your physio may look to perform these assessments at various stages of your rehab programme, or as an isolated assessment to to quantify any limitation. often these assessments can be quite simple to perform and can be good for you to perform to monitor your own progress (ask your physio for ideas if you are interested) or they may be a bit more technical, like the biodex.
+There are clearly lots of things to consider on your road to recovery and there are lots of potential things to measure.
+This can help inform us as to how you are progressing.
+Patient assessments may be from self reported questionnaires, range of motion, muscle strength, agility, dexterity or general function.
+Your physio may look to perform these assessments at various stages of your recovery.
+These assessments can be quite simple to perform and can be good for you to monitor your own progress.
+They may be a bit more technical, like the isokinetic strength testing on the biodex.